w212444150/ComputerVision_MidTermProjectProposal/README.md

   Specialized behavioral datasets 📊 will be collected from COCO's Keypoint detection. 🔍Train, validation and test sets that have more than 200,000 available images.​

-  Roboflow Universe's open-source shoplifting/gesture datasets 📊 will help our model learn typical movement patterns before we train it on real museum scenarios to provide a solid foundation. 🤖​
+  Roboflow Universe's open-source shoplifting/gesture datasets 📊 will help our model learn typical movement patterns before we train it on real museum scenarios to provide a solid foundation. 🤖​ Datasets have best recall and accuracy available for public use (free).

 Technical Approach (technique, model, framework) Import the following libraries and framework: Ultralytics for YOLOv8 that looks for and identifies people, actions, exhibits and other objects in images is ultimately the brain for our AI system; Opencv-python-headless to read video files and break them into individual frames; PyTorch framework (torch and torchvision) to build and train the neural networks performing math calculations learning from examples during training and run predictions on new videos, inference; Transformers to connect images to text descritpion and generate explanations, utilizing CLIP and BLIP, to reduce false alarms by understanding the intent and not just actions; Scikit-learn to calculate accuracy, precision, recall and F1-scores through splitting our data into training, validation and testing groups creating confusion matrices showing which behaviors our AI confuses; Matplotlib and Seaborn show results with visual charts and graphs helping track training curves and prove the system is working; Pytorchvideo for analyzing frame sequences and understand behavior over time.
 Our system balances a lot of competing demands simultaneously including tediously composing datasets, continuous active learning that improves detection and minimizes human labeling, real-time image processing at 20-30 fps, and high recall in order to be successful.